88-degrees/Book-of-Changes/e5a4a7e8bf87daguo.md

 ###### p.
 117

-2.<a name="28.2"></a> The second NINE, undivided, shows a decayed willow producing shoots, or an old husband in possession of his young wife.
+2.<a name="28.2"></a> The second `NINE`, undivided, shows a decayed willow producing shoots, or an old husband in possession of his young wife.
 There will be advantage in every way.

 > **䷛** changing to [**䷞**](e592b8xian.md)

 > Matching Line 2 in Adjacent Hexagram: [**䷚**](e9a290yi.md#27.2)

-3.<a name="28.3"></a> The third NINE, undivided, shows a beam that is weak.
+3.<a name="28.3"></a> The third `NINE`, undivided, shows a beam that is weak.
 There will be evil.

 > **䷛** changing to [**䷮**](e59bb0kun.md)

 > Matching Line 3 in Adjacent Hexagram: [**䷚**](e9a290yi.md#27.3)

-4.<a name="28.4"></a> The fourth NINE, undivided, shows a beam curving upwards.
+4.<a name="28.4"></a> The fourth `NINE`, undivided, shows a beam curving upwards.
 There will be good fortune.
 If (the subject of it) looks for other (help but that of line one), there will be cause for regret.

 > **䷛** changing to [**䷯**](e4ba95jing.md)

 > Matching Line 4 in Adjacent Hexagram: [**䷚**](e9a290yi.md#27.4)

-5.<a name="28.5"></a> The fifth NINE, undivided, shows a decayed willow producing flowers, or an old wife in possession of her young husband.
+5.<a name="28.5"></a> The fifth `NINE`, undivided, shows a decayed willow producing flowers, or an old wife in possession of her young husband.
 There will be occasion neither for blame nor for praise.

 > **䷛** changing to [**䷟**](e68192heng.md)

 > Matching Line 5 in Adjacent Hexagram: [**䷚**](e9a290yi.md#27.5)

-6.<a name="28.6"></a> The topmost SIX, divided, shows its subject with extraordinary (boldness) wading through a stream, till the water hides the crown of his head.
+6.<a name="28.6"></a> The topmost `SIX`, divided, shows its subject with extraordinary (boldness) wading through a stream, till the water hides the crown of his head.
 There will be evil, but no ground for blame.

 > **䷛** changing to [**䷫**](e5a7a4gou.md)